kedamaian/swsyafiq/_posts/2018-02-07-the-ultimate-instagram-guide-2k18.md

 [https://instamacro.com](https://instamacro.com)
 Instamacro was first made to meet our personal needs.
 The idea was to get as many Instagram followers and likes as we could without having to manually do it.

-Soctopbot alternative: [https://vto.pe/](https://vto.pe/) Its in rusiaan but served the same functionality as soctop bot.
+Soctopbot alternative: [https://vto.pe/](https://vto.pe/) Its in russian but served the same functionality as soctop bot.

 ..and couple others private tools. ;P